cs3org/reva/internal/grpc/services/admin/README.md

 reva admin invocations <service|node-id>
 reva admin invoke   <service|node-id> <invocation> [key=val ...]
 reva admin impersonate <user>

+# Local root: on the box, no login/elevate/flag — the CLI finds the socket.
+Only
+# if it is absent (or denies you) does it need the network host + elevate above.
+reva admin services
 ```

 ## Adding an invocation to a service (for developers)